vegaprotocol/specs/protocol/0014-ORDT-order_types.md

   * As for any other order, `remaining == quantity` on entry.

-* The maximum total size for all trades involving an iceberg order in any given transaction (including a batch) is the `displayed quantity` immediately prior to the trade.
-(This is technically also true for a normal order, given that for non-iceberg orders `displayed quantity == remaining`.)

 * When an iceberg order trades, both `remaining` and `displayed quantity` are reduced by the trade size.

 * Iceberg orders can trade many times without refresh, reducing `displayed quantity` each time.
 The order will not be refreshed after each trade while `displayed quantity ≥ minimum peak size`.

-* Iceberg orders never trade more than their `displayed quantity` at the start of the transaction, as the result of any one transaction.

 * When `displayed quantity < minimum peak size` and `remaining > displayed quantity` the order will be refreshed: